inFocus7/ASCII-Filler/README.md

 # ASCII-Filler
-Load in an ascii/text drawing and fill open spots using indexing.
+Load in an ascii/text drawing and fill open spots using indexing and recursion.
 (Basically paint bucket from Photoshop)

 Problem(s):
 Loading in a second file not working.